Pakistani meat dishes

-Meat plays a much more dominant role in Pakistani cuisine, compared to other South Asian cuisines.
-Of all the meats, the most popular are chicken, lamb, beef, goat, and fish.Beef is particularly sought after as the meat of choice for kebab dishes or the classic beef shank dish nihari.
+Meat plays a much more dominant role in Pakistani cuisine as compared to other South Asian cuisines.
+The most popular are chicken, lamb, beef, goat, and fish.
+Beef is particularly sought after for kebab dishes or the classic beef shank dish nihari.
 Seafood is generally not consumed in large amounts, though it is very popular in the coastal areas of Sindh and the Makran coast of Balochistan.

 Halal

 Muslims follow the Islamic law that lists foods and drinks that are Halal and permissible to consume.
 The criteria specify both what foods are allowed, and how the food must be prepared.
 The foods addressed are mostly types of meat/animal tissue.